trustoverip/TechArch/spec/spec.md

 **Figure 11: Overview of the ToIP Trust Spanning Protocol**

-TODO-WENJING-FIX THIS FIGURE TO USE "VID" INSTEAD OF "AID/DID"

 The main function of this protocol is to enable universal end-to-end communication among all [[xref: toip, endpoint systems]] using trusted messages.
 This architectural choice is based on the following considerations:

   - Existing Internet, local network, and mesh network infrastructure already supports universal end-to-end communication through various types of transport mechanisms.